dattThrace/Nest/README.md

 ### Google Nest Mini

-The open source manifests for Nest Nest Mini releases can be found under [google_nest_mini](https://nest-open-source.googlesource.com/manifests/+/refs/heads/main/google_nest_mini) folder.
+The open source manifests for Google Nest Mini releases can be found under [google_nest_mini](https://nest-open-source.googlesource.com/manifests/+/refs/heads/main/google_nest_mini) folder.
 For example, to download the code specified in `324896.xml`, please run the following commands.